NSW State Vegetation Type Map

 Watch the video: Introduction to the Trees Near Me NSW app.

-The map can also be viewed on the SEED portal.
 The SEED portal also gives access to the web map service and the ability to download map products as a GIS package.

 Mapping methods overview